hultenvp/soliscloud_api/README.md

 # soliscloud-api
 Python implementation for the SolisCloud API

-Supports all endpoints specified in SolisCloud API v1.2 for reading Solis PV monintoring data from the SolisCloud service.
+Supports all endpoints specified in SolisCloud API v1.2 for reading Solis PV monitoring data from the SolisCloud service.

 # Prerequisites
 Usage of the API requires an active account on https://www.soliscloud.com and also requires an API key and secret,